yz-joey/yz-joey.github.io/projects.md

 * [**Gender-neutral word embeddings**]<br>
-Word embedding models have become a fundamental component in a wide range of Natural Language Processing (NLP) applications.
+**Word embedding models** have become a fundamental component in a wide range of Natural Language Processing (NLP) applications.
-However, embeddings trained on human-generated corpora have been demonstrated to inherit strong gender stereotypes that reflect social constructs.
+However, embeddings trained on human-generated corpora have been demonstrated to inherit **strong gender stereotypes** that reflect social constructs.
-To address this concern, in this project, we propose a novel training procedure for learning gender-neutral word embeddings.
-Our approach aims to preserve gender information in certain dimensions of word vectors while compelling other dimensions to be free of gender influence.
+To address this concern, in this project, we propose a novel training procedure for **learning gender-neutral word embeddings**.
+Our approach aims to preserve gender information in **certain dimensions of word vectors** while compelling other dimensions to be free of gender influence.
 Based on the proposed method, we generate a Gender-Neutral variant of GloVe (GN-GloVe).
 Quantitative and qualitative experiments demonstrate that GN-GloVe successfully isolates gender information without sacrificing the functionality of the embedding model.
 <img align="middle" src="{{ site.url }}/images/wg.png" alt="...">

 * [**Bilingual relation classification**]<br>
 Relation classification is an important semantic processing task in natural language processing field.
 Nowadays, a large amount of knowledge in different languages exists but is rarely leveraged for relation classification tasks.
 Besides, most current approaches for relation classification only exploit word-level features.
-However, character-level features are also worth investigating, especially for languages that have rich character-level semantics, such as Chinese.
-In this project, we propose a novel deep neural network based model, omni-RCNN, which leverages the omni-word features extracted from bilingual datasets.
+However, **character-level features** are also worth investigating, especially for languages that have rich character-level semantics, such as Chinese.
+In this project, we propose a novel deep neural network based model, omni-RCNN, which leverages the omni-word features extracted from **bilingual datasets**.
 <img align="middle" src="{{ site.url }}/images/omni-rcnn.png" alt="...">